 To uphold the policy of confidentiality, no information is recorded on any central student records.
 Once you are undertaking email therapy, email folders are opened to store your emails and all replies are accessible by the email therapists only.
 At the end of each academic year, email folders are archived (unless therapy is continuing).

 What if I need urgent help or support?

 Any emails submitted are responded to during your next scheduled session, and may not be read before then.
 If you feel you need a more immediate response, you may like to consider accessing a different source of support.
 You may want to contact NHS Direct for information or your GP surgery (they will have an out of hours service if required) or get in touch with the Samaritans who offer a 24/7 listening service.
 For any on-campus emergency situations, contact security on 02476 522083.

 What about technological problems?

 Email therapy is, by definition, reliant on computer technology.
 The email therapists have remote access to the Warwick University IT systems.
 In the event of system failure either within the Warwick University system or locally to the Counselling and Psychology Interventions Team, the therapists will endeavour to keep you informed as appropriate.
 If you experience technical difficulties (system or computer/network failure), it is important to keep us informed as appropriate.

 How can I have my say about the University Email Therapy Service?

 We continually evaluate what we offer and make improvements where possible so that the Service meets the needs of its users.
 To this end, when you finish email therapy you will be sent an online questionnaire to complete.
 You are asked to consider aspects of the email therapy service such the usefulness of your therapy experience.
-Verbatim responses are included in the report but are not attributed to individuals and are anonymous.
+Verbatim responses may be included in the CAPIT annual report but are not attributed to individuals and are anonymous.
 All reasonable suggestions for improvement will be considered and your feedback about this service is welcomed.